sahilpabale/JavaScript-Games/README.md

 # JavaScript-Games
-I have been working on some games developed using JavaScript as a hallenge.
+I have been working on some games developed using JavaScript as a challenge.